Sex comedy: American sex comedy

-A third wave of American sexual comedy emerged in the mid to late 2000s and into the early 2010s with a string of successful sexual comedy films by Judd Apatow and his associates.
+A third wave of American sex comedy emerged in the mid to late 2000s and into the early 2010s with a string of successful sex comedy films by Judd Apatow and his associates.
 Apatow's 2005 directorial debut The 40-Year-Old Virgin follows Andy Stitzer (Steve Carell) as he struggles with the pressures of reaching the age of 40 without ever having "done the deed."
 Although the film featured crude sexual humor, it was critically praised for balancing it with an underlying romantic message.
 Another Judd Apatow related film, Superbad, shared many similar motifs from classic "teen" sex comedies of the past.

-Sexual comedies of the 2010s include The To Do List, puberty-themed series Big Mouth, and Yes, God, Yes.
+Sex comedies of the 2010s include The To Do List, puberty-themed series Big Mouth, and Yes, God, Yes.

-British sexual comedy
+British sex comedy

 According to David McGillivray in his history of the British sex film, Doing Rude Things, Mary Had a Little...
 (1961) was the first British sex comedy.
 Bridging the gap between documentary nudist films and the later sex comedies was the film The Naked World of Harrison Marks (1966).
 George Harrison Marks' love of music hall and slapstick found its way into this spoof documentary biographical film.